raminfp/linux-4.8.0-netfilter_icmp/README.md

 1) How to work kernel code?
 2) How to write C code on the kernel?
 3) How to building and install the kernel on old version linux?
+4) How to release the linux kernel?
+5) How to fixes bugs on kernel trees?

-I going to write about all question of the linux kernel and you learning write your own code on linux kernel and build it,
+I going to write sample C kernel code the answer all question of the linux kernel and you learning write your own code on linux kernel and build it,

 1- Downloading repo `linux-4.8.0-netfilter_icmp` :